 Table 1.
 Example of a CSV File Column Name Description scur Indicates the current number of concurrent connections handled by this server. smax High watermark of concurrent connections handled by this server during current uptime. stot Indicates the total number of connections handled by this server during current uptime. bin Indicates the total number of bytes sent to this server. bout Indicates the total number of bytes received from this server. status Indicates the status of the server.
 For example, if it is up or down.
 This is based on the last health check performed on this server.

-Multiple primary node election issues can be seen in the following cases,
+Multiple master node election issues can be seen in the following cases,

 - Different group ID or virtual IP address configured on the nodes that are intended to form the cluster.